Last Updated on

 Plus, it fits nicely wherever you place it thanks to the compact design and lightweight built.

-This Freon free tent air conditioner is also installed with a lasting reservoir- each fill runs for 8 hours (maximum)!
+This Freon free camping ac unit is also installed with a lasting reservoir- each fill runs for 8 hours (maximum)!

 Overall, separating this unit from its competitor from Scinex is a daunting task.